-DDEV provides lots and lots of flexibility for you in managing your databases between your local development, staging and production environments.
+DDEV provides lots of flexibility for managing your databases between your local, staging and production environments.
 Most people know about

 ddev import-db and

 ddev export-db, but those tools now have more flexibility and there are plenty of other adaptable ways to work with your databases.